 Above left: the Teifi at Cardigan Above right: Dyfi estuary at Ynyslas looking towards Aberdyfi.

 The landscape of Ceredigion has been formed over millennia by dramatic movements of ice and the power of water sculpting deep gorges in the uplands and lush river valleys in the lowlands.
-But the hand of man can also been seen as the power of water has been harnessed and diverted for industry and pleasure.Kayaking on the Teifi at Llandysul
+But the hand of man can also been seen as the power of water has been harnessed in reservoirs and diverted for industry and pleasure.Kayaking on the Teifi at Llandysul

-See how names reflect the features of the river landscape – from narrow ‘cwm’ to broad ‘dyffryn’ and open ‘ystrad’ – and spot the pont (bridge) rhyd (ford)ystum (bend) nant or ffrwd (stream) in place names across the county.
+See how names reflect the features of the river landscape – from narrow ‘cwm’ to broad ‘dyffryn’ and open ‘ystrad’ – and spot the pont (bridge) rhyd (ford) ystum (bend) nant or ffrwd (stream) in place names across the county.